Van Helsing: From Beneath the Rue Morgue: Plot

 The story launches in medias res, as Van Helsing jumps into action through a window.
 The woman is floating in the air, reminding him that he had not slept in 52 hours.
 The story then begins in full, and Van Helsing is inside Notre-Dame de Paris, just after the murder of Mr. Hyde.
 He is found guilty by the authorities, but is given the opportunity of escape by the priests.
 Van Helsing then proceeds to escape through the sewers to stay at a secluded room.

 During the night, he hears a scream and ventures to track it down.
 In the comic's beginning, the floating woman is revealed to be a medium.
 She is dragged towards a chimney as Van Helsing gives chase.
 He tries to help the woman by attacking with his tojo blades and releases her, only to see the woman grabbed once more by the invisible force.
 It throws both her and Van Helsing through a window.
 The woman is killed in the fall and Van Helsing is once again hunted by the authorities.
 Undaunted, he proceeds to chase the invisible force, guided by screams and destruction left in its wake.
 Van Helsing wonders aloud "Why is it monsters never run into bodice shops?" as the invisible monster enters the morgue.

 The people and the police surround the building and Van Helsing escapes through the sewers once again, only to find himself faced with the invisible monster.
 The monster drags him into the water and they travel through the canal, until they fall into a cage trap.
 Van Helsing easily escapes, but finds himself between cages and bars, corpses and monsters, and half-beasts and half-humans.
 He states that he has "finally and fully sensed evil".
 Documents on a nearby desk reveal that the monster is named Beathán.
 It says that he was injected with a serum of invisibility (Van Helsing even remembers having heard a Vatican report about an incident of an "Englishman" becoming invisible in West Sussex).
 Van Helsing learns that he is in the secret laboratory of the mad scientist Dr. Moreau.

 He suddenly finds himself with the same, about to feed the invisible monster.
 They discourse about the creation of the chimeras in his laboratory.
 Van Helsing states that it is not his job to kill him and his creations, but he will arrest him for the matter.
 Moreau, however, is not fazed, and releases Beathán.
 Van Helsing fights the monster, first turning him visible with the antidote to the invisibility serum that Moreau had invented and later fighting him with his own weapons.
-The fight becomes violent as time passes, and the monster, now visible, releases the rest of Moreau's creations.
+The fight becomes violent as time passes, and the monster (resembling the Gill-man), now visible, releases the rest of Moreau's creations.
 Van Helsing then proceeds to fight all of them.